Eligible applicants for EDA financial assistance under this NOFO include:

-• a State;
+• A State;

-• an Indian tribe;
+• An Indian tribe;

-• a city or other political subdivision of a State;
+• A city or other political subdivision of a State;

-The funding periods and funding amounts referenced in this NOFO are subject to the availability of funds at the time of award as well as to U.S. Department of Commerce (DOC) and EDA priorities at the time of award.
+The funding periods and funding amounts referenced in this NOFO are subject to the availability of funds at the time of award as well as to DOC and EDA priorities at the time of award.
 DOC and EDA will not be held responsible for application preparation costs.
 Publication of this announcement does not obligate DOC or EDA to make any specific grant award or to obligate all or any part of available funds.

 The maximum federal share of each STEM Talent Challenge award is $500,000.
 This funding must be used for program implementation during the period of performance.